ZubaerJewel/Blood-Berry/README.md

 # Blood-Berry
-This project work for blood bank to manage blood donor,other blood bank agent and storage blood.(Using html,css,php,javascript,bootstrap)
+This project work for blood bank to manage blood donor,other blood bank agent and storage blood.

+Using
+# html,
+# css,
+# php,
+# javascript,
+# bootstrap